 The problem, of course, is that all that excess sugar sets off a domino effect that leads to inflammation and disease, plus sugar feeds pathogenic bacteria in your gut and makes your liver work overtime to deal with the excess.
 Bottom line: If you’re craving sweets, things have already gotten to a critical point — time to detox.

-5. Achy or stiff joints
+5. Achy or Stiff Joints and Muscles

 Your body’s lymphatic fluid helps collect pathogens, toxins, and cellular waste from around your body and carries them to your lymph nodes, which break down and dispose of the “trash.”
 When it’s not working properly, lymphatic fluid doesn’t flow as easily and can build up, causing stiffness.

-Pay attention to congestion, colds or flu-like symptoms that persist beyond the normal time frame, frequent and unexplained headaches, skin problems such as breakouts, rashes, or puffiness, and anything else that seems odd about how you feel or how your body functions.
+Pay attention to congestion, colds, or flu-like symptoms that persist beyond the normal time frame, frequent and unexplained headaches, skin problems such as breakouts, rashes, or puffiness, and anything else that seems odd about how you feel or how your body functions.
 Often, just feeling “off” is a sign that your systems may be overtaxed with toxins.

 If you’ve decided you need to step up your detox game, remember to steer clear of extreme plans that promise fast and amazing results.
 If it sounds too good to be true, odds are it is.